 Owning the car through the business

-When the car is owned by the business, and it is available for personal use by an individual, the car is classed as a company car.
+When the business owns the car, and it is available for personal use by an individual, the car is classed as a company car.

-Company cars are taxed based on their CO2 output, and this determines a % of the list price that is counted as extra salary for the individual.
+Company cars are taxed based on their CO2 output; this determines a % of the list price that is counted as extra salary for the individual.